trinityXmontoya/heroku-lesson/notes.md

 ---
 `heroku restart`
-Restarts your app on heroku the same way you ctrl+c in terminal and restart your rails server
+Restarts your app on heroku the same way you ctrl+c in terminal and restart your rails server, does not restart or reset your database

 TROUBLESHOOTING